PayelChaudhuri/movie-recommender/README.md

   <h3 align="center">Movies Recommendation System</h3>

   <p align="center">
-    In this project, I have built an English Movies Recommendation system with ML concepts and deployed it using the StreamLit library using Heroku.
-This model recommends shows the top 12 recommendations for the given movie name.
+    In this project, I have built an English Movies Recommendation system with ML concepts and deployed it using the StreamLit library.
+This model recommends shows the top 5 recommendations for the given movie name.
     <br />
   </p>
 </p>